AlinaC71/finalCapstone/README.md

 spaCy is designed to make it easy to build systems for information extraction or general-purpose natural language processing.
 SpaCy is able to compare two objects and make a prediction of how similar they are.
 The similarity is shown as a floating decimal from 0 to 1, where 0 indicates ‘most dissimilar’ and the strength of the similarity increases all the way up to 1.

+**Usage**
+In order to use the semantic.py and watch_next.py programsyou need to have the SpaCy library installed as well as the specific language models.
+Please follow the instructions to add SpaCy and english language models.

+Type the following commands in the command line to install spaCy:

+pip3 install spacy

+To check spacy is installed correctly type "import spacy" the following into the Python console :
+If you receive no error, this means that spaCy was installed correctly!

+SpaCy uses language models to process different languages.
+SpaCy's models can be installed as Python packages, meaning that they are a component of your application, just like any other module.
+Models can be installed from a download URL or a local directory, manually or via pip.
+Their data can be located anywhere on your file system.
+To download the English "small" model, type the command below in your terminal.

+python -m spacy download en_core_web_sm

+Please also install a more advanced language model 'en_core_web_md' which is able to find similarities and differences better than the previous ‘en_core_web_sm’ model.
+This model can be installed typing the line below in your command prompt (terminal):

+python -m spacy download en_core_web_md
 <br/><br/>
 <br/><br/>
 ## 2. Variables and Control Structures project: finance_calculators.py